ShadowDara/flua/README.md

 - [ ] Autoupdater / Version Installer / Selector

 ### 0.5.0
+- [ ] change modul names (only when multiversion compabillity works !)
 - [ ] adding VS-Code support for the functions
 - [ ] UI which can be used directly from lua